Alison Wells – Equipment coordinator Alison.wells@kellerwells.com

 - Viking Combs– recommended for long and medium staple sheep’s wool, as well as llama and Angora goat.
 They have a double row of 5.5″ tines.

 The guild also owns a bobbin winder.
-Although it is not available for check out it will be brought to monthly meetings for members’ use.
-Members can either bring their own weaving bobbins or purchase them from the guild.
+Although it is not available for check out it may be brought to monthly meetings for members’ use.

 Samples